Lemon Vinaigrette

 Olive oil, lemon, sea salt and pepper, garlic, and Dijon mustard on a wooden cutting board.

 • Lemon juice – from a freshly squeezed lemon only, never from bottled!
 I can’t stress this enough.
-As mentioned above, it’s better to use a good quality vinegar like balsamic, white wine vinegar, champagne vinegar, or red wine vinegar rather than bottled lemon juice.
+As mentioned above, it’s better to use good quality vinegar like balsamic, white wine vinegar, champagne vinegar, or red wine vinegar rather than bottled lemon juice.

 • Garlic – again freshly minced, not garlic from a jar.
 If you don’t have fresh garlic, try 1/4-1/2 teaspoon garlic granules instead.